 Developing a driver from scratch is a challenging task: you need to consider a wide range of factors and often deal with unexpected problems.
 In this article, we showed you how to build a basic display-only driver for a graphics adapter and how to expand its functionality.
 We also outlined some of the most common issues you may face when working on such a driver and gave you some tips on how to solve them.
 Hopefully, our advice will come in handy and help you better cope with your driver development project.

-Apriorit has a team of experienced driver developers who can create software for your project.
+Apriorit has an experienced embedded Linux driver development team that can create software for your project.
 Just contact us and let us know how we can help.